arafatm/arafatm.github.io/_articles/agile/shape-up.md

 Receipt, Thank You Message, and Confirm Autopay if Chosen.](https://basecamp.com/assets/books/shapeup/1.3/invoice_breadboard_6-728e11c77b57f3c4ee56c00187a7c760562090f3733a4aec43cc05a2f95bb003.png)

-Sketching this out reminded us that the current payment form supports ACH in addition to credit card.
-We discuss and confirm that we can use ACH too.

-What about after Autopay is enabled?
-How does the customer turn it off?
-Up to this point, many customers in the system didn’t have usernames or passwords.
-They followed tokenized links to pay the invoices one by one.
-One might naturally assume that now that the customer has something like Autopay, they need a username and password and some landing place to go manage it.

-The team in this case decided that adding the username/password flows was too much scope for their appetite at the time.
-Reflecting strategically on what they knew about their customers, they thought it would be quite alright if the invoicer’s customers had to reach out to the invoicer and ask them to turn off the Autopay.
-In that case we could add a single option to disable Autopay in the customer detail page that we already offered to invoicers.
-We drew out the flow like this:

 ![The Invoicer's Customer List has one affordance: Customer Detail.
 Customer Detail points to Customer Page.
 Below that is an affordance to Disable Autopay.](https://basecamp.com/assets/books/shapeup/1.3/invoice_breadboard_7-c7e70620d06da7e00aac001f486d3cb0623bf08be7a5d11089b0bb40d9705d82.png)

-This example illustrates the level of thinking and the speed of movement to aim for during the breadboarding phase.
 Writing out the flows confronts us with questions we didn’t originally think of and stimulates design ideas without distracting us with unimportant visual choices.

-Once we get to a place where we play through the use case and the flow seems like a fit, we’ve got the elements we need to move on to start defining the project more clearly.
 We’re getting more concrete while still leaving out a huge amount of detail.

 ### Fat marker sketches[](#fat-marker-sketches)